Welcome to The Fighters Generation Review FAQ. This page will give you a closer look at the process and inspiration behind the 1000's of unique game &

 they are in the game).
 Does their

-fighting style and personality stand out in the series?
+fighting style and/or personality bring something unique to the series?
 Do they manage to fit in with the rest of the

 cast and effectively stand out on their own?
 Finally, would the series be just fine without this character, or is